 1. Speak to the host before the party

-As soon as you receive the invitation get in touch with the parent/host of the party.
-Say that your child would love to attend and then explain their allergies.
+As soon as you receive the invitation, get in touch with the parent/host of the party.
+Let them know that your child would love to attend and then explain their allergies.
 You can ask what the plan for the party is and what food will be served.

-If the party is being held at a venue where they provide the food, you may be able to look up the food choices and allergen information on the companies website and then ask the host of the party if it would be possible to select an allergy safe option for your child.
+If the party is being held at a venue that provides food, check the company’s website for allergen information.
+Then, ask the host if it’s possible to select a safe meal for your child.

-Most children’s parties will be nut free, however if your child has a life threatening allergy or is at risk of cross contamination to nuts or another food/allergen, voice your concerns to the host and ask about any potential risks.
+Most children’s parties will be nut-free as standard, however, if your child has a life threatening allergy or is at risk of cross-contamination to nuts or another food/allergen, voice your concerns to the host and ask about any potential risks.

 2. Bring your own food